A Vultron Protocol Case Object

 An enumeration attribute that captures the RM state for this

-consistent with Report Management.
+Participantconsistent with Report Management.

 Tip

-attribute is provided to allow other Participants
+The case_engagement attribute is provided to allow other Participants to recognize the

-status of other Participants
+status of other Participants.

 A Boolean attribute that indicates whether the

-should be included in future communications about theCase
+Participantshould be included in future communications about theCase

 For example, a Reporter who bows out of a case shortly after reporting it to a Coordinator might be listed as a

-and could, therefore, be left out of further communication about the case.
+Participant with case_engagement=False and could, therefore, be left out of further communication about the case.

 Tip